k78ma/quartz/content/Linear Algebra/Sums of Subspaces.md

 $$
 V_{1}+\dots+V_{m}=\{ v_{1}+\dots+v_{m} : v_{1}\in V_{1},\dots,v_{m}\in V_{m} \}
 $$
+Sums of subspaces in the theory of vector spaces are analogous to unions of subsets in set theory.
+Given two subspaces of a vector space, the smallest subspace containing them is their sum.
+Analogously, given two subsets of a set, the smallest subset containing them is their union.
 ## Basic Examples
 Let's look at some examples of sums of subspaces.